 Day Trips From Havana

 Viñales is also one of the best locations in Cuba for hiking.
-At the foot of the limestone karsts you’ll find caves to explore, plus there are countless hiking trails through the natural reserve for some beautiful views.
+You’ll find caves to explore and countless hiking trails through the natural reserve for some beautiful views.
 Check out our complete guide to hiking in Viñales and guide to Cuba’s top hiking destinations if you’re looking to add this to your trip!

 Day Trips from Havana to Varadero

-If you’re looking for a day trip from Havana to the beach, I generally recommend a visit to Varadero!
+If you’re looking for a day trip from Havana to the beach, I recommend visiting Varadero!
 Varadero is just over 2 hours east of Havana, and with frequent buses (and private transport options!) that connect Havana and Varadero, it’s usually the easiest beach option from the city.

-Hotels and private rental hosts can arrange private transportation to Varadero, or buses leave several times a day from the central bus station in Havana near the Plaza de la Revolución – tickets cost around the equivalent of 10 USD each way.
-You’ll also find private cars near the bus station that sell seats for slightly more if you’re looking for a bit more comfort, though the buses are generally nice.
+Hotels and private rental hosts can arrange private transportation to Varadero, or buses leave several times a day from the central bus station in Havana near the Plaza de la Revolución.
+You’ll also find private cars near the bus station that sell seats for slightly more if you’re looking for more comfort, though the buses are generally nice.